probcomp/Gen.jl/docs/src/ref/distributions.md

 uniform
 uniform_discrete
 ```
-There are also two built-in macros for defining mixture distributions:
+There are also two built-in constructors for defining mixture distributions:
 ```@docs
-@hom_mixture
+HomogeneousMixture
-@het_mixture
+HeterogeneousMixture
 ```

 ## [Defining New Distributions Inline with the `@dist` DSL](@id dist_dsl)